 - ½ tsp white vinegar, or cider vinegar

 - 2 tsp canola oil

-- Place in microwave and cook on high for 1-1/2 to 2 minutes, uncovered.
-Check with toothpick to make sure it comes out clean.
+- Place the mug in microwave and cook on HIGH for 1-1/2 to 2 minutes, uncovered.
+Check your cake with a toothpick for doneness...if it comes out clean, it's ready.

 - Mocha: Replace the hot water with hot coffee